fabelavalon/BeyBuilderX/README.md

 ### PWA development

-Testing the installable PWA requires a web server:
+Testing the installable PWA requires a web server.
+Run locally with the NPM package `http-server`

 - Install the latest LTS Version of [Node.js](https://nodejs.org/en) using [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows)
 - Run `npm install`
 - Run `npm start`
 - That's it!
-Access the page at `localhost:8080`
+Access the page at `localhost:8080/BeyBuilder/`

+It must be served under `/BeyBuilder/` to match GitHub's path.